DanHChampion/BlockusAI/docs/article.md

 Limitations
 COmpared to Chess or Connect 4,
-BLockus is a game designed for 2 or 4 players. when experiencing 4 players computations very heavy, cannot go indepth
+Blokus is a game designed for 2 or 4 players. when experiencing 4 players computations very heavy, cannot go indepth

 Further Work